leannethng/odin-kittens/notes.md

 ### Flash

 - I have a few flashes working now and they render in the layout `application.html.erb` file.
 They do not however seem to disappear.
 I might need to add functionality to click to dismiss.

+## Bootstrap vs tachyons

+- I originally tried tachyons however I felt that the fewer classes of bootstrap might work better for getting the erb fields set up.
+I think with tachyons you'd want to create each component and import it in which is great however for this project I just want to get some basic styling set up.

+- Will explore Tachyons more though as I really like that system.

+- Set up bootstrap using this tutorial [Rails and Bootstrap](https://medium.com/@biancapower/how-to-add-bootstrap-4-to-a-rails-5-app-650118459a1e)
+- I was struggling to get it to work so installed bootstrap via yarn [Use yarn to add Bootstrap](https://www.mashrurhossain.com/blog/rails6bootstrap4)

+- This method got the JS to work.

+-